solana-foundation/solana-improvement-documents/proposals/0016-simd-application-fees.md

 They should also add appropriate `PayApplicationFee` instruction in their client library while creating transactions or provide visible API to get these application fees.
 As DApp has to be redeployed to change application fees, we do not expect to change it often.
-We can also add additional methods in JsonRpc and solana web3 library to get application fees involved for an account.
+We can also add additional methods in JsonRpc and solana web3 library to get application fees for an account.

 Dapp should be careful before rolling out this feature.
 Because the transaction would start failing if the roll out is sudden.
 It is preferable to implement rebate, and adding pay application fees in their apis, so that the